jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 * I open up ``magic/tests/test_magic.py`` in the Integrated Development Environment (IDE) and type this

-    you do not need to copy them the line numbers below, they are a guide
+    you do not need to copy the line numbers below, they are a guide

   .. code-block:: python
     :linenos: